nd-nuclear-theory/ndconfig/INSTALL.md

   > `install/x86-milan/shell/bin`.
 But you do not have to worry about this.
   > This is taken care of when we set the install_prefix variable in the
   > `config-gnu-nersc.mk` or `config-intel-nersc.mk files`.

+  > @NERSC: For large parallel runs, the executable file should be on a
+  > filesystem which can be accessed from compute nodes with high bandwidth.
+It
+  > should not be in your home directory.
+We use the `/global/common/software'
+  > directory.
+Thus, `MCSCRIPT_INSTALL_HOME` is set to
+  > `/global/common/software/<repsitory>/<user>/install`.

 5. Optional sanity check for `shell` project